Resolving Stanley's conjecture on $k$-fold acyclic complexes

 \section{Open Questions}

-While our construction gives a counterexample to Conjecture \ref{DiamondConjecture}, our result in Theorem \ref{AcycBoolTreeThm} provides an explicit witness to the structure of the $f$-polynomials of $k$-fold acyclic complexes.
-Perhaps the most interesting questions in light of Remark \ref{SmallCounterexample} are in determining any additional conditions that would make the conjecture hold.
+While our construction gives a counterexample to Conjecture~\ref{DiamondConjecture}, our result in Theorem~\ref{AcycBoolTreeThm} provides an explicit witness to the structure of the $f$-polynomials of $k$-fold acyclic complexes.
+Perhaps the most interesting questions in light of Remark~\ref{SmallCounterexample} are in determining any additional conditions that would make the conjecture hold.
 We know that \(\Omega_3\) is the lowest dimensional counterexample possible, but we have no reason to suspect that is in other senses the smallest.

-\begin{question} What is a minimal counterexample to Conjecture \ref{DiamondConjecture} with respect to total faces? with respect to vertices? with respect to facets? \end{question} Though our counterexample is three-dimensional, it cannot be embedded into $\Rr^3$.
-It is unknown if non-embedability is necessary to be a counterexample.
+\begin{question} What is a minimal counterexample to Conjecture~\ref{DiamondConjecture} with respect to the total number of faces, vertices, or facets, respectively? \end{question} Though our counterexample is three-dimensional, it cannot be embedded into $\Rr^3$.
+It is unknown if non-embeddability is necessary to be a counterexample.

-\begin{question} Is it possible to find a counterexample to Conjecture \ref{DiamondConjecture} that embeds into $\Rr^3$?
+\begin{question} Is it possible to find a counterexample to Conjecture~\ref{DiamondConjecture} that embeds into $\Rr^3$?
 In general, is it possible to find a $d$-dimensional counterexample that embeds into $\Rr^d$? \end{question} It is also unknown whether complexes with additional topological or combinatorial structure could be counterexamples.

 \begin{question} Do all $k$-fold acyclic simplicial balls have a rank $k$ boolean interval decomposition?
 If they do, must there be a decomposition so that the bottoms of these intervals forms a subcomplex? \end{question} Although a bit further afield from the techniques developed in this paper, one can ask about random simplicial complexes.